jackrschumacher/jackrschumacher/README.md

 # About
-Hello, im Jack Schumacher, a Student at the University of Alabama in Huntsville pursuing a degree in Buisness Information Systems with a concentration in cybersecurity. \
+Hello, I'm Jack Schumacher, a Student at the University of Alabama in Huntsville pursuing a degree in Business Information Systems with a concentration in cybersecurity. \
 I work on the [SHC-ASTRA](https://github.com/SHC-ASTRA) basestation and arm teams.
-In addition, I am a [FRC930](https://github.com/FRC930) alumni.

 ## Stats